dansysanalyst/powergrid-doc/docs/table/features-setup.md

 `rowsPerChildren(int $qty):` Sets the initial number of items to load.
 In this example, only 25 lines will be loaded initially.
 Additional items will be loaded automatically as the user scrolls.

-::: warning
+::: warning ⚠️ WARNING
  This feature does not support using Livewire components inside (Ex: addColumns, actions ...)
 :::